chicago-justice-project/article-tagging/CONTRIBUTING.md

 ### Continuous Integration Testing

-We use [Travis CI](https://travis-ci.org/chicago-justice-project/article-tagging) for continuous integration testing.
-Any Pull Request will automatically have the test suite run, and any commit to the master branch will automatically have the test suite run.
+We use GitHub Actions for continuous integration testing.
+Right now, this is run manually under Actions in GitHub.

-This is configured via the `.travis.yml` file at the top-level of this project.
+This is configured via the `.github/workflows/publish.yml` file at the top-level of this project.

 ## Documentation